Kurento/kurento/source/user/troubleshooting.rst

-Application Client
+Application Server
 ==================

-These are some common errors found to affect Kurento applications:
+These are some common errors found to affect Kurento Application Servers:

 KMS is not running